timo/brownomat/README.markdown

 ### Controls

     Spacebar        Pause/Resume
-    r               Reset with a random input
+    r               Reset with a random input.
+    n               When paused, select the next action. t               When paused, execute the selected action.
     Mouse up/down   Faster/Slower

 Closing the window quits the program.